puzzle/amm-techlab/content/en/docs/03.0/3.1/containerize.md

 ### Route

 Create a Route to expose the service at a host name.
+This will make the application available outside of the cluster.

-The TLS type is set to Edge
+The TLS type is set to Edge.
+That will configure the router to terminate the SSL connection and forward to the service with HTTP.

 ```YAML
 apiVersion: route.openshift.io/v1